 If you get hurt on the job, what do you do next?
-It’s a common question that each Connecticut Workers’ Compensation Attorney at Carter Mario Injury Lawyers is prepared to discuss anytime you have a question about the Workers’ Compensation system.
+It’s a common question that each Connecticut Workers’ Compensation Attorney at Carter Mario Law Firm is prepared to discuss anytime you have a question about the Workers’ Compensation system.

-Filing a “written notice of claim” puts your claim on record.
-A 30C Form is best for this purpose, and is available from any District Office, or the Workers’ Compensation Commission.
+- File an official claim as soon as possible - Filing a “written notice of claim” puts your claim on record.
+A 30C Form is best for this purpose and is available from any District Office, or the Workers’ Compensation Commission.
 The statute of limitations for filing a compensation claim for an accidental injury is one year from the date of the injury.
 For an occupational disease, it is three years from the first manifestation of a symptom.
-If your employer wants to dispute your claim, you must receive official written notice of a denial (describing the reason(s) for it), or your employer must begin making workers’ compensation payments “without prejudice” within 28 calendar days.
+If your employer wants to dispute your claim, you must receive official written notice of denial (describing the reason(s) for it), or your employer must begin making workers’ compensation payments “without prejudice” within 28 calendar days.

-To start payments, the insurance carrier needs the First Report of Injury Form and a wage statement from your employer, a medical report from your physician confirming that your injury is work-related, and that you are disabled by it.
+- Contact your employer’s workers’ compensation insurance carrier, if you don’t get a benefit check within two weeks of becoming disabled - To start payments, the insurance carrier needs the First Report of Injury Form and a wage statement from your employer, a medical report from your physician confirming that your injury is work-related and that you are disabled by it.
 The insurance carrier also needs to know your federal tax filing status, and the number of exemptions shown on your federal tax return.
 If only the wage statement is missing, the carrier can usually send an advance payment until it comes in.

-At Carter Mario Injury Lawyers, we make it our priority to get you the money you need to get back on your feet in the shortest amount of time.
+At Carter Mario Law Firm, we make it our priority to get you the money you need to get back on your feet in the shortest amount of time.
 Each Connecticut Workers' Compensation Attorney at our firm knows how hard you work, and we'll do everything we can to make sure your rights to compensation are protected.